Mahmut Özdemir

 Mahmut Özdemir (born 23 June 1987 in Duisburg, Germany) is a German politician for the Social Democratic Party of Germany (SPD) who has been a member of the Bundestag since 2013, representing the Duisburg II district.

-In addition to his parliamentary work, Özdemir has been serving as Parliamentary State Secretary in the Federal Ministry of the Interior and Community in the coalition government of Chancellor Olaf Scholz since 2021.
+In addition to his parliamentary work, Özdemir served as Parliamentary State Secretary in the Federal Ministry of the Interior and Community in the coalition government of Chancellor Olaf Scholz from 2021 to 2025.

 Early life and education

 Özdemir was born on 23 June 1987, in Duisburg's Homberg district, Germany, to Turkish parents Zeki and Aynur, who emigrated from Turkey as "guest workers".
 After finishing high school with Abitur, he studied law at the University of Düsseldorf, graduating in 2011.
 He was then employed at the district court in Düsseldorf as a jurist trainee.
 He spent his whole life in his hometown even during his university years.

 Political career

 Career in local politics

 Özdemir joined the SPD in 2001 at the age of fourteen, and was active in the Young Socialists in the SPD (Jusos) organization. Özdemir climbed up to the top position in the regional organization of the party in Homberg.
 In the regional elections of 2009, he became a member of the city council in his hometown Duisburg.